darrylcauldwell/darrylcauldwell.github.io/content/post/veba-knative.md

 When I worked as an architect working with AWS I used event-driven automation with AWS Lambda to integrate distributed systems.
 This event-driven automation allowed me to put complex systems in place very simply.
 The VMware Event Broker Appliance (VEBA) aims to facilitate event-driven automation based on vCenter Server events.
 The VMware Event Broker Appliance is made available as a [fling](https://flings.vmware.com/vmware-event-broker-appliance).
 The [system architecture](https://vmweventbroker.io/kb/architecture) shows that the appliance is built on a Photon OS running Kubernetes with Contour acting as ingress controller.
 The event broker appliance is composed of two components an event router and a choice of event stream processor Knative, OpenFaaS or AWS EventBridge.

-The appliance OVA installation takes parameters which configure the event router with a binding to vCenter Server.
+The appliance OVA installation takes parameters that configure the event router with a binding to vCenter Server.
 Once installed we can take a look at the resource description.

 ```yaml
 ## SSH to appliance